-Global public health extends beyond national boundaries and seeks to prevent disease and achieve equity in health for all people worldwide.
-It is rooted in a philosophy of social justice and its goal is to end disparities in health that are driven by age, gender, race, ethnicity, socioeconomic status, sexual preference, and geography.
-The theory and practice of public health are closely aligned with the teachings of Pope Francis’ visionary encyclical Laudato Si’ that calls upon all people to care for our planet, end social and economic injustice, and prevent disease, disability and premature death.
+Global Public Health-Honduras extends beyond national boundaries and seeks to prevent disease and end disparities in health that are driven by age, gender, race, ethnicity, socioeconomic status, sexual preference, and geography.
+The theory and practice of public health are closely aligned with the teachings of Pope Francis’ visionary encyclical Laudato Si’ that calls upon all people to care for our planet, end social and economic injustice, and prevent disease, disability, and premature death.

 Applicants DO NOT: